 Stamp duty for second homes

-Since April 2016 there has been an additional rate of stamp duty for second homes and new rates come into effect July 8th, 2020 until March 31st, 2021.
-If you are buying an additional property or are buying a home and may end up owning two properties even just temporarily, you have to pay extra stamp duty.
+If you are buying an additional property or are buying a home and may end up owning two properties, you have to pay extra stamp duty.
 Here’s everything you need to know.

-Anyone buying an additional residential property worth £40,000 or more will have to pay the additional stamp duty for second homes.
+Anyone buying an additional residential property worth more than £40,000 will usually have to pay the additional stamp duty for second homes.
 This applies whether you’re buying a second home as an investment buy-to-let, for a holiday home or any other purpose.

 You have to pay the extra rate even if the property you already own is abroad.
 It also applies if you only own a share in a property.